cncf/landscapeapp/README.md

 ### API Keys

 You want to add the following to your `~/.bash_profile`.
-If you're with the LF, ask Dan Kohn on CNCF [Slack](https://slack.cncf.io) for the Crunchbase and Twitter keys.
+If you're with the LF, ask someone on CNCF [Slack](https://slack.cncf.io) for the Crunchbase and Twitter keys.

 For the GitHub key, please go to https://github.com/settings/tokens and create a key (you can call it `personal landscape`) with *no* permissions.
 That is, don't click any checkboxes, because you only need to access public repos.